GoogleCloudPlatform/terraform-google-cloud-run/modules/secure-cloud-run/README.md

 * secure-cloud-run-core module will apply:
   * Creates a Cloud Run Service.
   * Creates a Load Balancer Service using Google-managed SSL certificates.
-  * Creates Cloud Armor Service only including the preconfigured rules for SQLi, XSS, LFI, RCE, RFI, Scannerdetection, Protocolattack and Sessionfixation.
+  * Creates Cloud Armor Service only including the pre-configured rules for SQLi, XSS, LFI, RCE, RFI, Scannerdetection, Protocolattack and Sessionfixation.

 ## Usage